 Community Lien in Arizona

+Married couples can obtain rights in a community lien in Arizona.
 The Arizona appellate court in the matter of Patricia Rowe v.
-Jack Rowe was faced with an appeal concerning the characterization of a business as Jack’s sole and separate property or the parties’ community property, as well as the correct valuation methodology to use to value that business or any community lien attaching community lien attaching to that business that business.
+Jack Rowe was faced with an appeal concerning the characterization of a business as Jack’s sole and separate property or the parties’ community property, as well as the correct valuation methodology to use to value that business or any community lien attaching to that business.

 The facts are straightforward.
 Jack owned an unincorporated business prior to his marriage to Patricia.

 Jack made the decision to incorporate that business shortly after the parties’ marriage.

 In doing so, Jack issued all of the shares in the newly formed corporation to himself and named himself as an officer of the company.

 Jack also named Patricia as an officer of the company.
 Shortly before filing for divorce, Jack removed Patricia as an officer of the company.